microsoft/OpenHack-FHIR/Challenge02-HL7IngestandConvert/ReadMe.md

 ## Congratulations!
 You have successfully completed Challenge02!

 ## Help, I'm Stuck!
-* Below are some common setup issues that you might run into with possible resolution.
+Below are some common setup issues that you might run into with possible resolution.
 If your error/issue is not here and you need assistance, please let your coach know.
+* If Logic App is failing at step "ConvertHL7WithTemplate" with app timeout error, continue reading.
+When deploying HL7Conversion flow using deployhl72fhir.bash, the App Service will deploy a P1v2 SKU.
+If your subscription doesn't have availability for Premium, you will get an error.
+Changing it to Standard S1 SKU will work.
+* The resources are inserted into the FHIR server every time the Logic App is ran.
+To change to update, double-click on Patient in the template, scroll all the way to the bottom of the template, change the method from POST to PUT.
+To have the resource be used the reference ID, change the url to resource?_id={{ID}} where resource is Patient in this case.
+Repeat the same for all resources.
+* If the .hl7 file you are trying to convert doesn't have out of the box template, check this [Git](https://github.com/microsoft/FHIR-Converter) on how to create new templates.

 ***